We've compiled a list of some of the best walks around the Hampshire city of Winchester.

 |Itchen Way||31 miles (50 km)||Follow the River Itchen from its mouth at Woolston to its source near Hinton Ampner on this beautiful waterside walk. |

-You start near Woolston station near Southampton Docks and head north through Southampton and a lovely riverside park near Swaythling.
+You start near Woolston station near Southampton Docks and head north through Southampton to a lovely riverside park near Swaythling and the Itchen Valley Country Park.
 The path continues past Southampton Airport and through Eastleigh before arriving at Winchester with its impressive cathedral.
 Here you can take a small detour to climb the lovely St Catherine's Hill and enjoy fine views over the town below, the River Itchen and the surrounding countryside of the South Downs.

 |Lakeside Country Park||1 miles (2 km)||Enjoy 60 acres of lakes, wet meadow and woodland located between Eastleigh and Southampton.
 The park has a range of birds, insects and small mammals as well as the occasional fox and deer.
 There is also a miniature railway and a cafe.
 View Full Details>>|